zxyzz/In-Reviews-We-Trust-/index.md

 Together, we will try to understand how ratings given on Yelp influence everyday mobility.
 For our study, we will be using more than **+8M reviews** on **+200k businesses** made by **+196k** users.

+## A Light Introduction to Dataset
+We are using a dataset published by Yelp, one of the most successfull Local Based Social Network today.
+The idea behind Yelp is quite simple: users share with the rest of the world their experience of any kind of businnesses, from local Mexican Restaurant on the corner of your street to your nearby Funeral Home.